milandahal213/SmartMotorsSite/docs/Howto.markdown

 title: How to
 permalink: /howto/
 ---
+Just duplicate the how to markdown file and edit. save and push the project.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)